wolfcms/wolfcms/wolf/plugins/skeleton/readme.txt

 - A sidebar
 - A settings page (that does nothing except display some text)
 - Code that gets run when the plugin is enabled (enable.php)
+- Adding custom areas in the page edit screen using Observer events

 == HOW TO USE IT ==